dbohdan/initool/README.md

 You can use pipelines in the Windows Command Prompt.
 Note that the Command Prompt has no feature like `pipefail`.
-The `%errorlevel%` will be that of the last command in the pipeline, which in this case cannot fail, so an `%errorlevel%` check would be pointless.
+The `%errorlevel%` will be that of the last command in the pipeline, which in the example below cannot fail, so an `%errorlevel%` check would be pointless.
 This is a reason to avoid pipelines in batch files.

 ```batch